 Thanks to mathematical calculations, he carried out thorough calculations of the position of the Sun, Moon and planets during solar eclipses.
 In 827, in the desert, al-Khorezmi participated in measuring the degree of arc of the earth’s meridian.

 For 700 years, the mathematical results obtained by al-Khorezmi had remained unsurpassed in accuracy.
 The reliable model of the Earth created by him lasted just as long.
 This model has become the prototype of the modern globe.

-For such a significant contribution to mathematical science and its popularization, the world scientific community rightly nicknamed al-Khwarizmi as “the Father of Algebra”.
-The famous American historian of science of the 20th century George Sarton of the most talented mathematician said: “al-Khwarizmi is the greatest mathematician of the time, and, if one takes all circumstances into account, one of the greatest of all times”.
+For such a significant contribution to mathematical science and its popularization, the world scientific community rightly nicknamed al-Khorezmi as “the Father of Algebra”.
+The famous American historian of science of the 20th century George Sarton of the most talented mathematician said: “al-Khorezmi is the greatest mathematician of the time, and, if one takes all circumstances into account, one of the greatest of all times”.